oVirt/ovirt-site/source/develop/release-management/features/metrics/metrics-store-installation.html.md

 Now we need to deploy and configure collectd and fluentd to send the data to the central metrics store::

 1. This requires installing / upgrading and setting up oVirt Engine 4.1.8 and above.
-   Until version 4.1.8 is available, you can use the You can use the snapshots repository to get the latest ovirt-engine-metrics package. http://resources.ovirt.org/pub/ovirt-4.1-snapshot/rpm/
+   Until version 4.1.8 is available, you can use the snapshots repository to get the latest ovirt-engine-metrics package. http://resources.ovirt.org/pub/ovirt-4.1-snapshot/rpm/

 2. This requires installing / upgrading and activating one or more hosts from version 4.1.8 or above.